Periodontist in Seattle, WA

 Patient-Focused Care

 Your comfort and health are our top priorities.
 We take a personalized approach to every treatment, ensuring you receive the best possible care for lasting results.
+We offer flexible sedation options, detailed treatment explanations, and customized home care protocols to support your periodontal health journey.

 Restore and protect your gums for a healthier smile.
 Let expert periodontal care stop gum disease and strengthen your foundation for lifelong oral health.